bootchk/GimpFu-v3/readme.md

 ```
 If you also have or installed some GimpFu v3 plugins,
 expect to see them in the Gimp menus.
 (A typical Gimp 2.99 build will have no GimpFu plugins.)
 GimpFu itself does not appear in the Gimp menus.

 ## Notes on Installation

 GimpFu v3 does not require building or compiling; it is all Python scripts.

 GimpFu v3 does depend on Gimp 2.99 and Python 3.
-You probably need to build Gimp 2.99 yourself.

-Thus you can test GimpFu v3 after you build Gimp 2.99
+Thus you can test GimpFu v3 after you install a Gimp 2.99
 simply by copying the gimpfu directory this repository to either:

-* /usr/local/lib/gimp/2.99/python/gimpfu.py (Gimp's official installation place, varies by distribution)
 * ~/.config/GIMP/2.99/plug-ins (the local, custom installation place)
+* any other place you install Python modules

 Then, because Gimp does not alter PYTHONPATH when it starts a Python interpreter,
 you must set PYTHONPATH so Python will find the 'gimpfu' module when a Gimp Python plugin does "from gimpfu import *."

+Then install a gimpfu style plugin (that does "from gimpfu import *"),
+possibly an old plugin that you have modified for GimpFu v3.

-Then you can start your own Gimp 2.99 (typically installed to /usr/local/bin)
+Then you can start Gimp 2.99 (typically installed to /usr/local/bin)

-The current Gimp development branch (mainline, 2.99) repository
+( The current Gimp development branch (mainline, 2.99) repository
 has abandoned maintenance of GimpFu v2.
 The files in the Gimp repository (in the /gimp/plug-ins/python/pygimp directory) are relics.
-A 2.99 build does not build or install those files.
+A 2.99 build does not build or install those files.)

 # Language Guide for Plugin Authors